 Prepare a soffritto with garlic and parsley, add to the fish stew and remove from heat.
 Finish with lemon juice, place in a large serving platter and serve with toasted country bread.

 Fish soup.
-It doesn’t sound very exciting, does it?
+It doesn’t sound inspiring.
 But in Italy, fish soup rules.
 Since Italy is bordered by water on three sides, it’s not surprising that there are thousands of variations of Zuppa di Pesce throughout the country, especially in the towns that dot the coastline.
-Families in the same village often have utterly distinct, yet equally delicious, preparations.
+As a result, families in the same village often have utterly distinct, yet equally delicious, preparations.

 While this recipe calls for some specific species, feel free to use any firm, light-fleshed fish.
 There’s a delicate balance to a good Zuppa di Pesce, so strong-flavored fish like salmon or snapper don’t work.
 No sole or flounder either–they’re too flaky.
-Use an ample supply of shellfish, whatever’s freshest is best.
+Instead, use an ample supply of shellfish; whatever’s freshest is best.
 Finally, make sure you have a good loaf of bread to serve with the Zuppa.

 Some traditional preparations from Liguria do not add tomato sauce, as the original recipe calls for the full flavor of the sea to be maintained in the fish soup.